One Game, Six Countries, One Visual Identity

 Art Direction Lessons from Indiana Jones and the Great Circle

 Giza.
 Vatican.
 Himalayas.
 Sukhothai.
 Shanghai.
+Iraq.
 Each with its own architecture, its own light, its own thousand years of history.
 And yet, the moment a player steps into any of these locations in Indiana Jones and the Great Circle, there's no question which game they're in.

 The Problem Nobody Talks About: Visual Identity at Scale